-Because funding deadlines and requirements vary around the world, applications are considered on a rolling basis and places on the programme fill up across the recruitment cycle.
+Because funding deadlines and requirements vary around the world, applications are considered on a rolling basis from February onwards and places on the programme fill up across the recruitment cycle.
 For this reason, we strongly advise you to submit your completed application as early as you can.

 We accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

 If English isn’t your first language, you’ll need to meet our English language requirements to study with us.

 If you need assistance with your English language, we offer a range of courses that can help prepare you for postgraduate-level study.

 You apply directly to Goldsmiths using our online application system.

 Before submitting your application you’ll need to have:

 - Details of your education history, including the dates of all exams/assessments